What is Compassionate Leave?

 Who Qualifies for Compassionate Leave?

-All employees, whether full-time, part-time, permanent, or term contract, who are covered by the Employment Standard Act (ESA) are entitled to family medical leave.
+All employees, whether full-time, part-time, permanent, or term contract, who are covered by the ESA are entitled to all forms of compassionate leave.
 There is no requirement that an employee be employed for a particular length of time, or that the employer employ a specified number of employees in order for the employee to qualify for family medical leave.

 This is also the case for federally regulated employees.

-Under the Employment Standards Act, up-to 28 weeks of unpaid leave in a 52-week period may be taken.
-Leave is available to all employees who are covered by the Act, including full-time, part-time, permanent, or term contract.
+Under the Employment Standards Act, up-to 28 weeks of unpaid leave in a 52-week period may be taken for Family Medical Leave and Family Caregiver Leave.
+Leave is available to all employees who are covered by the ESA, including full-time, part-time, permanent, or term contract.

 - The week the health care practitioner signs the medical certificate;